EtchedPixels/Fuzix-Compiler-Kit/README.md

 Nothing useful to see

-A frontend is a tool that tokenizes a C file and handles all the messy number conversions and string quoting to produce a token stream for a compiler proper to consume.
+The frontend is a tool that tokenizes a C file and handles all the messy number conversions and string quoting to produce a token stream for a compiler proper to consume.